kenoyek/alx-backend-javascript/0x02-ES6_classes/README.md

 Learning Objectives
 At the end of this project, you are expected to be able to explain to anyone, without the help of Google:

-What ES6 is
-New features introduced in ES6
-The difference between a constant and a variable Block-scoped variables
-Arrow functions and function parameters default to them Rest and spread function parameters
-String templating in ES6
-Object creation and their properties in ES6
-Iterators and for-of loops
+How to define a Class
+How to add methods to a class
+Why and how to add a static method to a class
+How to extend a class from another
+Metaprogramming and symbols
 Requirements
-General
 All your files will be executed on Ubuntu 18.04 LTS using NodeJS 12.11.x Allowed editors: vi, vim, emacs, Visual Studio Code All your files should end with a new line
 A README.md file, at the root of the folder of the project, is mandatory Your code should use the js extension
-Your code will be tested using the Jest Testing Framework Your code will be analyzed using the linter ESLint along with specific rules that we’ll provide All of your functions must be exported
+Your code will be tested using Jest and the command npm run test Your code will be verified against lint using ESLint Your code needs to pass all the tests and lint.
+You can verify the entire project running npm run full-test Setup
-Setup
 Install NodeJS 12.11.x
 (in your home directory):